SvMyko/PyWebHW9/README.md

 ##  Quotes Scraper

+**Scraper**
 	This script allows you to scrape quotes and author information from the website http://quotes.toscrape.com and store the data in JSON files.
 The extracted data includes the quote text, author name, tags, and author details.
+**Baseloader**
+	This script from the previous homework assignment is used to upload data to the MongoDB Atlas database.

 ## Requirements